nuuuwan/news_lk3_data/README.md

 This development comes as Sri Lankan police have detained two individuals related to the case, while a third suspect, Osmond Gerrard, remains at large.

-Sri Lanka has declared Gerrard wanted and announced a $2 million reward for his capture.
+Sri Lanka has declared Gerrard wanted and announced a Rs.
+2 million reward for his capture.

 Gujarat Anti-Terrorism Squad (ATS) thwarted a potential terror attack with the arrest of four Sri Lankan nationals at Ahmedabad airport on May 20.